-A Hungarian culinary classic that is not difficult to assemble, but takes a little preparation and cooking time.
+A Hungarian culinary classic which is not difficult to assemble, but takes a little preparation and cooking time.
 As a popular family meal and children’s favourite, it makes a good dinner alone or stands as a second course after a lighter soup.
 Try with gherkins or pickled beetroot on the side.

 The whole of Hungary would be nodding with an approval smile, forget goulash!